 - Magnetic closure and fluffy weather stripping ensure maximum insulation

 Designed to open for your cat's unique microchip, the Cat Mate 360 Microchip Cat Flap is a simple, low-cost solution for keeping out stray or neighborhood cats.
-This door is perfect for microchipped kitties who find collars bothersome.
-If you have any cats who are not yet microchipped, you can purchase a Cat Mate RFID Disk Collar Key that fastens onto your cat's existing collar instead.
+This selective entry door is perfect for microchipped kitties who find collars bothersome.
+If you have any cats who do not yet have an implanted microchip, you can purchase a Cat Mate RFID Disk Collar Key that fastens onto your cat's existing collar instead.

-This door features a manual four-way rotary lock, which gives you more control over your cat's actions while simultaneously preventing unwanted cats from entering.
+This door features a manual rotary 4-way lock, which gives you more control over your cat's access inside and out while simultaneously preventing unwanted cats from entering.
 You have the option to set the door to completely locked or unlocked, in-only or out-only.
-The door only allows cats with a programmed microchip or RFID collar key to enter through the flap from outside for the in only and unlocked settings.
+The door only allows cats with a programmed identification microchip or RFID collar key to enter through the flap from outside for the in only and unlocked settings.
 Made with tinted, transparent polymer, the sturdy flap is easy for cats to see through for optimal comfort during use.